Quantum-enhanced sensing with variable-range interactions: Introduction

-All the aforementioned works have been carried out by using uncorrelated or correlated systems considering only the nearest-neighbor (NN) interactions between subsystems (see Ref. \cite{abolfazl_longrange_2023} for a recent study on the scaling of quantum Fisher information in long-range interacting systems).
-However, beyond NN interactions, i.e., long-range interactions naturally arise in physical systems like trapped ions \cite{PhysRevLett.98.253005,gerritsma2010quantum}, ultracold atoms in optical lattices \cite{cramer2013spatial,mandel2003controlled}.
-Hence quantum sensors built in these platforms should typically involve variable-range interactions which is the main focus of this work.
+All the aforementioned works have been carried out using uncorrelated or correlated systems, considering only the nearest-neighbor (NN) interactions between subsystems (see Ref. \cite{abolfazl_longrange_2023} for a recent study on the scaling of quantum Fisher information in long-range interacting systems).
+However, beyond NN interactions, i.e., long-range interactions naturally arise in physical systems like trapped ions \cite{PhysRevLett.98.253005,gerritsma2010quantum,ion_trapp_review_2021} and ultracold atoms in optical lattices \cite{cramer2013spatial,mandel2003controlled, non_equi_lr1,non_equi_lr2}.
+The long-range interaction corresponds to a dipolar interaction between spins, governed by Coulomb forces.
+For example, in nuclear magnetic resonance systems to enhance entanglement-based metrology \cite{nmr_metrology_2005}, a single spin, referred to as the target spin (typically protons of the carbon nucleus), interacts with a group of spins known as amplifier spins, which are connected via long-range dipolar interactions among the amplifier spins.
+It was shown to enable precise estimation of the magnetization of the target spin.
+Given such a precedent in the application of long-range systems in metrology and the availability of several other platforms in simulating out-of-equilibrium long-range systems, we propose a quantum sensor based on a quantum many-body system involving variable-range interactions, which can be simulated in a currently available technology.
 Specifically, the canonical equilibrium state of the $XY$ model with a variable-range interaction in the presence of a magnetic field is employed as the initial state of the quantum sensor.
-Instead of tuning the interaction between the sites \cite{matsuzaki2011}, an optimal single-qubit measurement is performed at one of the end points of the spin chain, inducing a flipping mechanism in the entire spin chain during the dynamics of the system (see Appendix \ref{secular}), that results in a GHZ state with high fidelity.
-To precisely estimate the strength of the probe's magnetic field, the system strongly interacts with the probe for a sufficient amount of time before performing another optimal measurement on a single-qubit for read-out purposes after turning off the magnetic field to be estimated and evolving the system for a suitable time period.
+Instead of tuning the interaction between the sites \cite{matsuzaki2011}, an optimal single-qubit measurement is performed at one of the endpoints of the spin chain, inducing a flipping mechanism in the entire spin chain during the dynamics of the system, which results in a GHZ state with high fidelity.